CCI-Tools/zarr-cache/README.md

 # zarr-cache

-An experimental cache for Zarr chunks
+An experimental cache for multiple Zarr datasets.